-As per USF's undergraduate student regulations, academic disqualification constitutes termination of a student's relationship with the University for unsatisfactory academic performance.
+As per USF's undergraduate student regulations and policies, academic disqualification constitutes the termination of a student's relationship with the University for unsatisfactory academic performance.
 A disqualified student may not register in any of the University's courses and is denied all privileges of student status.

-- Students who, after being placed on academic probation, fail to achieve a 2.0 (C) average for the work undertaken during the probationary semester or who fail to achieve a cumulative grade point average of 2.0 (C) in the two semesters after being placed on academic probation.
+- Students who, after being placed on academic probation, fail to achieve a 2.0 (C) average for the work undertaken during the probationary semester.

 Appeal and Petition Instructions